The Idea #

 I used the same clips as I had for the additonal pieces to attach the screen holder, which led to many frustrating attempts to try and put the pieces together only for them to snap.

 For attaching it to the wall, we used a French cleat system which allowed the individual parts to be easily removed and serviced if needed.
-Doing some janky tests with tape, the project held well.
+Doing some quick tests with tape, the project held well.

 The final stretch #